trixi-framework/TrixiParticles.jl/paper/paper.md

 # Statement of need

-Numerical simulations, such as CFD, structural mechanics, thermodynamics, or magnetohydrodynamics, pose several challenges when simulating real-world problems.
+Numerical simulations, such as CFD, structural mechanics, thermodynamics, and magnetohydrodynamics, pose several challenges when simulating real-world problems.
 For example, they involve complex geometries, free surfaces, deformable boundaries, and moving material interfaces, as well as the coupling of multiple systems with different mathematical models.